Horizontal $\Delta$-semimartingales on orthonormal frame bundles: Introduction and main theorems

 where $U_{t-}:(\mathbb{R}^d)^* \to T_{X_{t-}}^*M$ is defined by

-and $W$ is the anti-development of $U$. \end{itemize} \end{thm} This result is a discontinuous version of the result of \cite{Shi} and a generalization of the result of \cite{PE}.
+and $W$ is the anti-development of $U$. \end{itemize} \end{thm} This result is a generalization of the result of \cite{PE}.
 In \cite{PE} this kind of a result was shown only in the case where the jumps of semimartingales can be uniquely connected by a minimal geodesic, but our result includes some cases where this assumption is not satisfied.
-It is mentioned in \cite{Co2} that one can construct a horizontal lift to the orthonormal frame bundle without the geodesic assumption.
-Our method is based on \cite{Co2}, but our result includes the uniqueness of the horizontal lift in the framework of $\Delta$-semimartingales.\\
+These situations naturally happen if we consider stchastic differential equations on orthonormal frame bundles on general complete Riemannian manifolds.
+L\'evy processes on Riemannian manifolds constructed in \cite{App95} are typical examples.